 Dental Extraction

-A tooth extraction may be necessary if you have severe tooth decay that cannot be treated with a dental filling, dental crown, or root canal.
-Here, the tooth damage to the tooth is beyond repair.
-When tooth decay advances to an extent where it has extensively damaged the tooth structure, compromising its integrity, extraction becomes the only option.
-To learn more about the dental extraction process, see Tooth Extraction.
+Our dentist may recommend a tooth extraction if he cannot fix severe tooth decay.
+A dental filling, dental crown, or root canal treatment might not fully save the tooth.
+When tooth decay advances and compromises its integrity, tooth removal becomes the only option.
+To learn more about the dental extraction process, visit Tooth Extraction.

 How to Avoid Tooth Decay

 You can easily avoid tooth decay by committing to a good oral care routine.
-This is something everyone needs to do for their entire life.
 A good oral hygiene routine includes daily brushing and flossing.
 You also need to visit the dentist twice a year for teeth cleanings.
 In addition to cleaning, we also offer sealants to help avoid cavities.

 Teeth Cleanings

-Our dental hygienists perform teeth cleanings at every dentist appointment.
-We recommend that you visit us every six months for these cleanings.
-They help remove built-up plaque and tartar on your teeth in hard-to-reach places.
-If you skip these necessary appointments, plaque and tartar will eat away at your enamel and cause decay.
+Our dental hygienists perform dental cleanings at every appointment.
+We recommend that you visit us every six months for a dental prophylaxis.
+They help remove built-up plaque and tartar in hard-to-reach places on your teeth.
+If you skip these necessary appointments, plaque and tartar will eat away at the enamel and cause decay.

 Dental Sealants